wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 vi $WIS2BOX_DATA_MAPPINGS
 ```

-Verify the topic hierarchy and plugin type that was updated [previously](configuring-data-mappings.md).
+Verify the topic hierarchy and plugin type that you have updated [previously](configuring-data-mappings.md).

 ### Verify discovery metadata